utja/module-one-final-project-guidelines-nyc-web-062518/README.md

+#TO DO LIST
+1. Get error if user enters in incorrect category
+2. Favorite Model
+3. Rename variables/hashes/method

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.